 MP for Tewkesbury

-Cameron Thomas is the Liberal Democrat MP for Tewkesbury, first elected in July 2024.
-He serves on the Culture, Media and Sport Committee and on the Controlled Drugs (Procedure for Specification) Bill committee, and previously sat on the Environmental Audit Committee (2024–2025).
-His voting position is described as centre-right (63/100) in the Commons.
+Cameron Thomas is the Liberal Democrat MP for Tewkesbury, first elected in 2024.
+He currently serves on the Culture, Media and Sport Committee and on the committee for the Controlled Drugs (Procedure for Specification) Bill, having previously sat on the Environmental Audit Committee.
+He displays strong party loyalty and a centre-right voting stance.

-He has six declared financial interests, including four entries for gifts, benefits and hospitality from UK sources, and two entries for visits outside the UK.
+Declared six financial interests: four entries for gifts, benefits and hospitality from UK sources, and two entries for visits outside the UK.

 Generated 21 February 2026